Focus and Scope

 The peer review process is designed to ensure that research published in the IDS Bulletin adheres to IDS’ criteria of engaged excellence: the co-construction of rigorous evidence in ways that involve those at the heart of the change we wish to see.

 All articles submitted to the IDS Bulletin undergo a peer review process managed by Issue Editors.
-Each article receives a minimum of two reviews from reviewers of the Issue Editors’ choosing.
+Each article receives a minimum of two rigorous reviews from reviewers of the Issue Editors’ choosing, at least one of which is a blind review from a reviewer outside IDS.
 Contributors see anonymised referees’ reports together with an editorial view summarising the decision of the reviewers (accept as stands, minor revisions, revise and resubmit, reject).
 Two review cycles are allowed taking up to a maximum of 16 weeks; this fast turnaround assists the journal’s aim of producing issues on cutting-edge topics.

 The IDS Bulletin is intended for a wide audience of researchers, students, practitioners and policymakers and articles may vary in tone from technically academic to more concise and accessible styles within any given issue and across volumes as a whole.